How to Remove Inquiries From Your Credit Reports

 For example, an auto dealership may help you apply for auto loans from multiple lenders at once and then you’ll accept the best offer.
 While you could see a flurry of new hard inquiries on your credit reports, they won’t impact your scores more than one new auto loan hard inquiry.

-How to Remove Inquiries From Your Credit Report
+How to Remove Credit Inquiries from Your Credit Report:

 You can send your dispute directly to a credit bureau and the bureau will usually have 30 days to investigate your dispute.
 The credit bureau will reach out to the creditor that initiated the credit check and attempt to verify that the creditor had the right to check your credit.